What Is MWLS?

 In exchange for wholehearted commitment to a strenuous schedule, MWLS offers a life-changing and congregation-nourishing opportunity.

-NEW FOR 2017: We will be at Luther College in Decorah Iowa.
+NEW LOCATION: Luther College in Decorah Iowa.

 What Is Youth MWLS?